igncp/blueprints/projects/rime/librime.md

 - [ ] What is a shadow candidate?
 You can see one reference in `src/rime/candidate.cc`
     - Inside `src/rime/candidate.h` there are a few classes that inherit from `Candidate`
         - SimpleCandidate, ShadowCandidate, and UniquifiedCandidate
+        - The base class `Candidate` seems to be quite important
     - It is used in the simplifier's method `Simplifier::PushBack`, which is called internally from `Simplifier::Convert`
     - It adds the ShadowCandidate to a received parameter of type  `CandidateQueue`
     - The key method of the Simplifier, which is implementing a Filter, is `::Apply`